-Piaggio P.108B.
-Having established himself with the P.50II prototype, ing.
+Piaggio P.108.
+Having established himself with the P.50 II prototype, ing.
 Casiraghis P.108 bomber design was to be the only Regia Aeronautica 4-engined WWII bomber to enter service.
-Although an expensive aircraft, it had a robust airframe and was very efficient.
-All 24 P.108B bombers served in 274 Squadriglia, including the serie II, which had the nose turret removed to save weight.
-These were used as a night bomber.
-An additional 6 P.108Cs were built for commercial use and nine P.108Ts for troop & transport.
+Although an expensive aircraft to produce it had a robust airframe and was very efficient.
+All 24 P.108B bombers served in 274 Squadriglia, including the serie II, which had the nose turret removed to save weight and was used as a night bomber.
+An additional 6 P.108Cs were built for commercial use and nine P.108Ts for troop transport.
 Post Armistice, all remaining P.108C & P.108T aircraft entered Luftwaffe service who exploited its spacious interior.

-Thankfully this impressive aircraft has been well served in kit form thanks to both Flying Machines and Special Hobby covering the two B variants and the sole P.108A 'artigliere' prototype, which had a large bore cannon installed in a restyled nose.
-They are all highly recommended, especially Special Hobbys recently re-released P.108B with revised detail parts.
-Cunarmodel did a conversion set to build the P.108T which has since been re-issued by Italiankits.
-Airmodel also released a 1/72 vacuform kit but it is a tough build.
+Thankfully this impressive aircraft has been well served in kit form thanks to both Flying Machines & Special Hobby covering the two B variants and the sole P.108A 'artigliere' prototype, which had a large bore cannon installed in a restyled nose.
+They are all highly recommended especially Special Hobbys recently re-released P.108B which had revised detail parts.
+Cunarmodel did a conversion set to build the P.108T transport variant.
+Airmodel also released a 1/72 P-108B vacuform kit but it is a tough build.

 P.16